-- Consider displayed warnings when starting the measurement! - A high-voltage warning symbol appears on the display during the measurement to warn the operator of a potentially dangerous test voltage. - □ Value of capacitance is measured during the final discharge of the test object. - $\Box$ If enabled, the instrument measures Dielectric Discharge (DD) when the capacitance is within the range of 20 nF to 50 $\mu$ F. - □ The time duration of Graph R(t) is equal to the value of Timer3. - □ The Timer value could be very long (up to 99 minutes), so the Special automatic decimation algorithm is used to write the Graph R(t) to the LCD. - If additional averaging (AVG) of the result value is turned on PI and DAR will not be calculated (---).
+- Consider displayed warnings when starting the measurement! - □ A high-voltage warning symbol appears on the display during the measurement to warn the operator of a potentially dangerous test voltage. - □ Value of capacitance is measured during the final discharge of the test object. - \Box If enabled, the instrument measures Dielectric Discharge (DD) when the capacitance is within the range of 20 nF to 50 μ F. - □ The time duration of Graph R(t) is equal to the value of Timer3. - □ The Timer value could be very long (up to 99 minutes), so the Special automatic decimation algorithm is used to write the Graph R(t) to the LCD. - □ If additional averaging (AVG) of the result value is turned on R1, R2, R3, PI and DAR will not be calculated and displayed (---).